setasenarandata/painthings/README.md

 ```

 2. Open your IDE and navigate to File > Open.
-3. Select the "painthings/ml" directory from the cloned repository.
+3. Select "painthings/ml" directory from the cloned repository.
 4. Install all the requirements by run "pip install -r requirements.txt" on your terminal.
 5. Click on the "Run" button in yout IDE to deploy the model on your device.
 6. Wait for the link to appear in your terminal and add '/predict' at the end of the link to use the machine learning model endpoint